valkey-io/valkey-doc/docs/management/security/acl.md

 * Cannot access any command.
 Note that the user is created by default without the ability to access any command, so the `-@all` in the output above could be omitted; however, `ACL LIST` attempts to be explicit rather than implicit.
 * There are no key patterns that the user can access.
 * There are no Pub/Sub channels that the user can access.

-New users are created with restrictive permissions by default.
-Starting with Redis 6.2, ACL provides Pub/Sub channels access management as well.
-To ensure backward compatibility with version 6.0 when upgrading to Redis 6.2, new users are granted the 'allchannels' permission by default.
-The default can be set to `resetchannels` via the `acl-pubsub-default` configuration directive.

-From 7.0, The `acl-pubsub-default` value is set to `resetchannels` to restrict the channels access by default to provide better security.
-The default can be set to `allchannels` via the `acl-pubsub-default` configuration directive to be compatible with previous versions.

 Such user is completely useless.
 Let's try to define the user so that it is active, has a password, and can access with only the `GET` command